Going beyond the same 10 people.

 The best starting point for municipalities is to create an online panel of residents willing to take part in ongoing research surveys.
 Such online community research panels are now operated by the cities of Vancouver, Surrey, Edmonton, and Burlington among others.

-In managing one of these municipal panels over the past 2 years, The W Group has developed techniques and tactics to make these research panels extremely effective and efficient for all types of community engagement/public consultations.
+In managing one of these municipal panels over the past 7 years, The W Group has developed strategies and tactics to make research panels extremely effective and efficient for all types of community engagement/public consultations.
 We have developed flexible, scalable methods to establish and manage panels for varying sizes of municipalities.